loloboho/Saturn-Explorer/README.md

 Note: This design fails acceptable radiation levels for crew for mission to Enceladus.
-Read "SATURN_EXPLORER-LESSONS_LEARNED" Missons to Enceladus will be better met with un-crewed dromes.
+Read "SATURN_EXPLORER-LESSONS_LEARNED" Missons to Enceladus will be better met with un-crewed drones.
 Nice try.
 RB 11/29/25

 # Saturn Explorer
 ## Fusion-Powered Deep Space Exploration Vessel